Azraelx0/SEC335/Week3/LOLBins.md

 #### Questions:

 Which binary revealed the most useful information for lateral movement?
+- The net localgroup administrators gave the most useful info.
+We know that azrael is the only human admin account on this system that can be targeted for privilege escalation.
+Some other binaries also pointed to this info but this one confirms that the user is in the administrators group.

 Which binary's output would be most suspicious to a defender?
+- The reg query commands would most likely be the most suspicious at first glance to a defender.
+In conjunction with the other discovery binaries run it would become pretty obvious that this is an attacker looking for persistence.

 Why might a threat actor use wmic.exe instead of PowerShell for system queries?
+- It's less recognizable by SIEMs and EDRs
+- It's way less likely to leave a log of what commands are being run

 ### Task 3: Execution, Download, and Defense Evasion LOLBin Execution
 ### Task 4: LOLBin Detection and Threat Report